manugarcia101/Python/README.md

-  3.Data Structure folder contains files with code example of the use of structures of this kind 4.Intermediate and working with the net folders have more complex examples of advanced code in Python 5.Data Analisis folder is done mainly using matplot library 6.Some of the tutorials have been done following the videos of Sentex in YouTube and the info of his web: pythonprogramming.net
+  3.Data Structure folder contains files with code example of the use of structures of this kind 4.Intermediate and working with the net folders have more complex examples of advanced code in Python 5.Data Analisis folder is done mainly using matplot library 6.Guis are done using tkinter library
+  7.Some of the tutorials have been done following the videos of Sentex in YouTube and the info of his web: pythonprogramming.net